Jordondunkerley/pantheon-of-oracles/README_SYNC.md

 **Pagination metadata**
 - `/gpt/oracle-actions` returns a `meta` block with the applied limit/offset, filters, and `has_more` + `total_available` (when Supabase provides it) so clients can walk paginated windows safely.
+- `/gpt/oracle-action-stats` echoes a `meta` block (limit, offset, filters, rows_aggregated, and `has_more`) to mirror the history endpoint and align aggregation windows with paginated fetches.
-- `/gpt/sync` mirrors the same `actions_meta` structure alongside the combined bundle, and `scripts/list_actions.py` echoes the metadata to help plan subsequent CLI calls.
+- `/gpt/sync` mirrors both `actions_meta` and `action_stats_meta` alongside the combined bundle, and `scripts/list_actions.py` echoes the metadata to help plan subsequent CLI calls.

  Or run locally against Supabase using the helper script after seeding: